Redwatch: Association with violence

 There have been many reports to the police of people receiving death threats after their details have appeared on the Redwatch website.
 These have included Members of Parliament and their families.
 According to Searchlight, a Leeds teacher who complained about a far right activist, Antony White, leafleting his school, had his details listed on Redwatch, allegedly after the jailing of White.
 Far right supporters then firebombed the teacher's car.

 According to Indymedia, an anti-racist was followed and attacked on 16 May 2006 after the recent appearance of his personal data on the Redwatch website.
 The assailants reportedly shouted "We'll kill you, you leftist motherfucker!"

 Due to its association with violence, BNP leader Nick Griffin warned party members not to use the site.
 However, in 2004 BNP Youth organiser Mark Collett was filmed discussing the website with BNP councillor Dave Midgley, accusing the website of promoting a "street war" between the far-right and far-left.
 Collett also claimed that the site was organised by the National Front, and told Midgley how to post pictures of a local councillor, while acknowledging that it was against the party's policy.

 Merseyside Trades Union Congress organiser Alec McFadden received death threats shortly after his details appeared on the website.
 At precisely the same time, Joe Owens, a Merseyside BNP candidate with several convictions for violent offences, began sending him emails gloating that he had photographic details of his house, car and family.
 Since standing as a Respect - The Unity Coalition candidate in the May 2006 elections, McFadden has been physically attacked, including being stabbed in the face at his home.

 In May 2006, a Polish political activist was attacked and stabbed, requiring surgery.
 He stated that he believed the attack was linked to his recent listing on the Polish version of the website.
 In March 2008, the attacker, a member of the neo-Nazi group Blood and Honour, was sentenced to ten years imprisonment for attempted murder.

 Websites outside Britain

 The British website links to Redwatch sites in Poland, Germany, the Netherlands and New Zealand.
 As of January 2007, the links provided for New Zealand, Germany, and the Netherlands led to a Blogspot blog with no posts, an unrelated cybersquatted site, and a dead link respectively.
-The Polish site was still active in 2016.
+The Polish site was closed in December 2024.

 In 2010, three men were sentenced to short jail terms (up to one and a half years), for their role in editing the Polish Redwatch site.